surskitty/tourmaline/README.md

 - Garbodor, Drednaw, and Orbeetle have mega evolutions.
 - Castform has been made interesting.
 - Wiglett and Wugtrio are now Water/Ground.
 Ledian has been given Huge Power.
 This fulfills the contract that every hack must give _something_ Huge Power.
 Ledian has also had its base attack raised by a whopping 10 points.
+- The Roggenrola line has been reworked to not be a Golem knockoff.
+Free Gigalith and let it be the special attacker it always dreamed.
 - Many Pok&eacute;mon can be found on the overworld!
 They are usually selections of the local wild Pok&eacute;mon, but a few are vagrants.
 - The limit on how many Pok&eacute;blocks a Pok&eacute;mon can be fed has been removed.
 There is now no downside to feeding your Pok&eacute;mon bad Pok&eacute;blocks.